petergoldstein/dalli/README.md

 ------------

 Brian Mitchell - for his remix-stash project which was helpful when implementing and testing the binary protocol support.

+[NorthScale](http://northscale.com) - for their project sponsorship

+[Bootspring](http://bootspring.com) is my Ruby and Rails consulting company.
+We specialize in Ruby infrastructure, performance and scalability tuning for Rails applications.
+If you need help, please [contact us](mailto:info#&64;bootspring.com) today.

 Author